Sednai/pgvector/README.md

 ```

 Dropping a `WHERE` condition and only using instead the `<!>` operator in the `ORDER BY` will be significantly faster as less tuples have to be sorted and pushed into the database processing stream.
 Further, re-evaluation of distances for the `WHERE` clause will be skipped.

+Note the following known current limitations of bgw:
+- No active memory management.
+- Return result set size limited by shared memory queue element data buffer size (set at compile time)
+- `max_parallel_workers_per_gather` has to be set to 1 ! (otherwise double counting)

 # pgvector